Choosing the Best Chocolate

-There are three different cocoa trees varieties: Forastero (or amazonico), which is very resistant against diseases but acidic and bitter, it is mainly produced in the biggest cocoa producing countries located in Africa and Asia.
+There are three different cocoa tree varieties: Forastero (or amazonico), which is very resistant against diseases but acidic and bitter, it is mainly produced in the biggest cocoa producing countries located in Africa and Asia.
 The criollo variety, which is very scarce and less resistant against diseases is characterized by its fine flavor and aroma.
 The third variety, trinitarian cocoa, is the result of a cross between the criollo and forastero varieties and preserves the best characteristics of both.

-Flavor - Cacao Fino de Aroma
+Flavor: Cacao Fino de Aroma

 Cacao Fino de Aroma (Fine flavor cocoa) is described by the International Cocoa Organization (ICCO) as a cocoa with Fruity and flowery aromas and flavor with nutty malt notes.
 Criollo and Trinitarian varieties are considered cacao Fino de Aroma or fine flavor cocoas.